mattermost/docs/source/deployment/sso-ldap.md

 The issue can be fixed by changing the value of the field used for the ID attribute back to the old value.

 Note: Currently the value is case sensitive.
-If the ID attribute is set to the username and the username changes from John.Smith to john.smith, the user would have problems logging in.
+If the ID attribute is set to the username and the username changes from `John.Smith` to `john.smith`, the user would have problems logging in.

-### Switching to LDAP sign in from email authentication

-1. Go to Account Settings > Security > Sign-in Method
-2. Click "Switch to using LDAP"
-3. Enter your current password, and then your LDAP credentials.
-4. Click "Switch account to LDAP".

-Your account should now use LDAP credentials to sign in.

-See [archived documentation](http://docs.mattermost.com/archives/docs-v2.2.html#switching-system-administrator-account-to-ldap-from-email-authentication) for instructions on how to do this prior to v3.0.